Russel88/DAtest/README.md

 Installation of packages
 ========================

+It is advised not to have any packages loaded when installing DAtest.
 Installation of DAtest and all dependencies has been tested to work on a clean R version 3.4.1 by installing in the following order: